Derry Halloween Witch

 Actress Jane Seymour at the Kerry International Film Festival.
 Photo: Kerry International Film Festival Facebook.

-Last year's event included over 30+ events, including a curated program of short films, family-friendly screenings, the best in new Irish cinema, and a host of industry-expert talks throughout the weekend.
+Prior years' events have included curated programs of short films, family-friendly screenings, the best in new Irish cinema, and a host of industry-expert talks throughout the weekend.

 18. Explore Lough Gur, County Limerick